kirenz/course-template/_sources/docs/project-description.md

 (draft-analysis)=
 ## Draft analysis

-The purpose of the draft and peer review is to give you an opportunity to get early feedback on your analysis.
+The purpose of the draft analysis is to give you an opportunity to get early feedback on your analysis.
+Each team should push their final version of the draft analysis to their GitHub repo by the due date.
-Therefore, the draft and peer review will focus primarily on the data preparation, exploratory data analysis, modeling, and initial interpretations.

 The structure of the draft analysis is as follows: